Home - Bookapy Book Preview

 “Will you sit with me, dear lady?
 You obviously have questions.”

 “I do.
-I sense the goddess within you,” Kina replied and followed Darras to his table in the corner.
+I sense the goddess within you,” Kina replied, following Darras to his table in the corner.

 “Hersey, a drink of what the Priestess desires, if you please,” Darras requested.
 “And another beer for me,” he added, handing over a silver coin.